+Readings.
 I have compiled a set of readings on sports in America.
 As I said before, these readings are required.
 And while you are not quizzed on them, your grade will depend on completing them, since you will be expected to discuss these readings in your own essays as you address the conversation of each assignment.
-Failure to link your essays to the shared reading is failure to demonstrate to me one of the key skills you are supposed to be learning in this class-the ability to read and formulate a response, the ability to use quotation effectively to represent the conversation in which you are engaging your audience.
+Failure to link your essays to the shared reading is failure to demonstrate to me one of the key skills you are supposed to learn in this class-the ability to read and synthesize sources, the ability to formulate a reasoned response, the ability to use quotation effectively to represent the conversation in which you are engaging your audience.

-Timed Writing: synthesis and response essays

-Three essays will be written in a timed writing session and will follow the format of the final exam for English 1B: you will be given two passages on a shared topic and asked to define the debate that informs the two passages and to enter that debate yourself, explaining the extent to which you agree or disagree with the positions of the two authors represented.
-These essays will allow you to practice for the final exam effective strategies for written argument, including synthesis of ideas and quotation and discussion of other authors' ideas.
-I grade these essays, as practice exams, according to the department's final exam scoring guide, a copy of which you will receive with your diagnostic exam when I return it.
+Timed Writing: synthesis and response essays.
+Three essays will be written in a timed-writing session: you will be given two passages on a shared topic and asked to define the debate that informs the two passages and to enter that debate yourself, explaining the extent to which your own experiences, observations and reading correspond with the arguments.
+These essays will allow you to rehearse effective strategies for your longer essays, including synthesis of ideas and quotation and discussion of other authors' ideas.

+I grade these essays according to the department's scoring guide for timed writing, a copy of which you will receive with your diagnostic exam when I return it.
-Extended Writing Exercises: essays grounded in personal experience and research

-Six out-of-class writing assignments will allow you to explore your subject from three different angles: personal, historical, and cultural.
-From each of these angles, you will write two assignments: one a brief essay (a "short write" of at least 1000 words) for your writing group; and the second a longer, formal essay (ranging from 1500 to 2500 words) to be workshopped with your writing group and then submitted to me for evaluation.
+Extended Writing Exercises: essays grounded in personal experience and research.
+Six out-ofclass writing assignments will allow you to explore your subject from three different angles: personal, historical, and cultural.
+From each of these angles, you will write two assignments: one a brief essay (a "short write" of at least 1000 words) composed for and workshopped by your writing group; and the second a longer, formal argument (of at least1500 words), to be workshopped with your writing group and then submitted to me for evaluation.

-The short-write exercises will require no more than two pages, typed single-spaced, but these short "sprints" of writing will allow you to start developing information for your longer essays and help you to focus on specific writing skills.
+The short-write exercises will require no more than two pages, typed single-spaced, but these short "sprints" of writing will allow you to start developing evidence and analysis for your longer essays and will help you to focus on specific writing skills.

 The longer essays will require you to analyze and contextualize the information you started to develop in the short exercises, developing that information as a formal argument in the context of our ongoing conversation on and reading about sports.
 These essays will, therefore, require more writing-and the history and culture essays will also require independent research.
-These papers will be 3 to 4 pages, typed single-spaced, with at least 7 sources in each research paper.
-(See assignment sheets in the reader for the specific directions for each assignment.)
+These papers will be approximately 3 pages, typed single-spaced, with at least 7 sources in each research paper.